 We love creating clever things: apps, websites and other complex digital solutions for clients such as Deutsche Telekom and its national companies, OTP, Wizz Air, and many others.
 We are super proud of the things we pull together and have fun while doing it - but to keep this cheerful attitude, we need your help.
 Our mobile team is just getting started with a brand new and high visibility US project, and there’s still room for a great Mobile Tech PM to make it succeed.

-guiding and collaborating with a team of mobile developers and QA engineers through the treacherous waters of project management and development.
-You’ll govern your team of 5 in a well-organized, still agile way.
+collaborating with a team of mobile developers and QA engineer through the treacherous waters of project management and development.
+You’ll guide your team of 5 based on the project backlog (managed by our internal Product Owner) in a well-organized, still agile way.

 understanding business priorities and find common ground with the realities of physics and biology, ie. the limits of your team.